matlab-deep-learning/llms-with-matlab/README.md

 ### Simple call without preserving chat history

 In some situations, you will want to use GPT models without preserving chat history.
-For example, when you want to perform independent queries in a programatic way.
+For example, when you want to perform independent queries in a programmatic way.

 Here's a simple example of how to use the `openAIChat` for sentiment analysis: